 - Gluten-free flours (such as rice flour, sorghum flour, millet flour and arrowroot flour) will work to varying degrees, but may be much more difficult to maintain.
 Avoid using gluten-free flours with xanthan gum (a thickening additive).
 Avoid using nut flours (such as almond flour), as these likely will not work.

 - If possible, use organic flour.
 It will be easier for the good bacteria to grow with organic flour.

 - Use plain, unflavored kombucha with live probiotics.

 - This technique will likely work best with homemade kombucha.
 It will not work with pasteurized kombucha, so read the label on store-bought kombucha carefully.

 - Do not add kombucha SCOBY to the flour, only the liquid tea.

 - Use non-chlorinated water.
-(Chlorine will discourage, or even kill, the good bacteria you’re trying to grow.)
+(Chlorine will discourage, or even finish off, the good bacteria you're trying to grow.)

 - Non-filtered tap water is generally chlorinated.
 I use a reverse osmosis filter for my water, but filtered water should work just fine.

 - If your kitchen is cold, your sourdough starter may struggle to get started.
 Try placing your starter somewhere warm (like on top of your fridge).